borisrozumnuk/cognitojwt/README.md

 # Decode and verify [Amazon Cognito](https://aws.amazon.com/cognito/) JWT tokens

+# Repository is archived.
+You can utilize any stable JWT library that supports JWKS.

 ### Note: tested on Python >= 3.6, compatible with PEP-492 (async/await coroutines syntax)

 ### Installation